 The reach is the total number of times your post watch was actually seen by the people.

-Engagement is metrics that show the number of people who have actually interacted with your post.
-The interaction could be anything such as likes, comment, share and save.
+Engagement is a metric that shows the number of people who have actually interacted with your post.
+The interaction could be anything such as likes, comments, share and save.